Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 - No state income tax on LLCs with no Delaware business activity or physical presence

-- $200 penalty plus 1.5% monthly interest for late franchise tax filings
+- $200 penalty plus 1.5% monthly interest (charged on tax and penalty) for late franchise tax payment

 - A Delaware-based registered agent is legally required — budget $50–$300/year